 - register the device with the local government or entity; and

 - at least once each year, have the device inspected or tested by a person who is licensed to do the work.

 - A person who inspects or tests a testable backflow prevention device must, within 10 business days after inspecting or testing the device, give the local government written results of the inspection or test.

 You can locate a licensed plumber in the local phone book under “Plumbers”.
 Ensure the licensed plumber has the appropriate endorsement to undertake such work.

 This is an administration fee to cover the costs to maintain an up-to-date register.
-Please contact Council for current fees.
+Please see Fees and Charges Schedule for current fees.